xster/flutter-wiki/Issue-hygiene.md

 its assignee will not further work on the issue on its own.
 (See “Assigning Issues”, below.)

+In some cases, a month may have a feature-specific milestone in addition to the general month milestone.
+This is for tracking burndowns in [ZenHub](https://www.zenhub.com/); some subteams are using burndown charts against specific completion milestones and need their own milestone for tracking.
+Other rules for release milestones still apply.

 ### Near-term Goals

 This special milestone is sometimes used as a stepping stone from Goals to a specific month.
 A subteam